 If you haven’t already introduced yourself or would like to provide more reasons for taking part in the course, take a moment to share your thoughts within the Comments.
-You can do this by selecting the pink + icon.

 Perhaps you might like to tell other learners about who you are, where you’re from and why you are interested in learning about food as medicine, how you’re using food as medicine in your life right now or how you’re planning to change your approach to food.

 Also consider reading and commenting on contributions made by other learners or following learners with similar interests as you.
 You can also ‘Like’ comments or follow other learners throughout the course.